cloobird/GOT-Castle/README.md

-Game of Thrones Lighted Castle
+Game of Thrones Lighted 3d Printed Castle
 ==========

 GOT is all about POWER.
 And LAND.
 Hold the power of castle ownership through Foursquare Mayorships and an Arduino YUN.
 When you check-in as a mayor and use #GOTStark (or your favorite House), the castle will light up, shining your power for all to see.